hwanyong/mcp-debug-tools/README.md

 - `debug://thread-list` - All threads in debug session
 - `debug://exception-info` - Exception details and stack trace

+### 🆕 Workspace Management Tools
+- `select-vscode-instance` - Select specific VSCode instance to connect to
+- `list-vscode-instances` - List all active VSCode instances with debug proxy
+- `get-workspace-info` - Get information about the current workspace

 ### New Tools (Latest Additions)

 #### Variable Inspection Tools